You can connect your JIRA application to an LDAP directory for authentication, user and group management.

 Please be aware that when using this option, the user account configured for synchronisation must have read access to:

-If at least one of these conditions is not met, you may end up with users who are added to (or deleted from) the Active Directory not being respectively added (or deleted) in JIRA.
+If at least one of these conditions is not met, you may end up with users who are added to (or deleted from) the Active Directory not being respectively added (or deleted) in the application.

 This setting is only available if the directory type is set to "Microsoft Active Directory".